jaimebunay/team_3/README.md

 * Kansas           4.763

 # What State is the Best to Move to in any of the Next 10 Years?
-You'll have to check out the FinMobility Application!
+You'll have to check out the FinMobility Application for That!